 Mistake #1: Fast (Fat) Food

 Nobody likes broccoli.
 Fact.
 And all too often, mostly unintentionally of course, parents want to keep their kids happy first and healthy second.
-That’s why the healthy diet, such as vegan recipes, is left aside and the fast, or fat foods as I like to call them, reign your child’s daily menu.
+That’s why the healthy diet, such as vegan recipes and strictly meatless dishes are left aside and the fast, or fat foods as I like to call them, reign your child’s daily menu.

 Let’s face it, pizza and burgers have clawed their way into your child’s meal rotation all too easily.
 It’s mostly because ordering in is easier than spending hours in the kitchen, and the kids love it.
 The only downside – kids get fat.
 Fast foods are rich in all food groups, but they also increase significantly the daily calorie, fat, and salt intake.
 Needless to say, that’s not healthy at all.
 The solution – spend more time cooking and cut back on the pizza.
 It is a lot messier, but in the long run it’s the right decision for the entire family.